AGOberprieler/GinJinn2/docs/5-example_applications.rst

    GinJinn2 expects all images to be placed directly in the folder :code:`images` within the dataset folder an as a sibling of the annotations (:code:`annotations.json` for COCO or :code:`annotaitons` folder for Pascal-VOC).
    To transform any valid COCO dataset into a flat COCO dataset, GinJinn2 provides the :code:`ginjinn utils flatten` command.

-   To flatten the seeds dataset:
+   To flatten the *Leucanthemum* dataset:

    .. code-block:: BASH